63

 "A hub, spokes, and the rim," answered the boy, pleased that he knew the names of the different parts.

-"Absolutely correct!" congratulated his father, "and each of these parts make up an important part of a Christian's life.
-The hub is like the Lord Jesus Christ Himself, which holds all the spokes in place.
-The spokes are the saints, or God's people.
-And the rim is the Church itself, which holds all the people together in the world."
+"Absolutely correct!" congratulated his father, "and each of these parts make up an important part of a believer's life.
+The hub is like the Master Yah'shua the Messiah (Lord Jesus Christ) Himself, which holds all the spokes in place.
+The spokes are the qodeshim (saints, set-apart ones), or Elohim's (God's) people.
+And the rim is the Assembly (Church) itself, which holds all the people together in the world."
 (Fig.1)

 "Can you imagine, for example, a hub and one spoke working as a wheel?"